Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 FullStack.cash was forked from the open source BITBOX JavaScript SDK and [rest.bitcoin.com](https://rest.bitcoin.com) REST API created by Gabriel Cardona, and developed by Bitcoin.com for two years.
 The site builds upon that asset by adding new features and providing reliable cloud services to enterprise customers.

 ### Contract Work <a name="contractWork"></a>
-While not a project in and of itself, the Permissionless Software Foundation will actively seek out paid contract work with business partners.
+While not a project in and of itself, the Permissionless Software Foundation will actively seek out [paid contract work](https://fullstack.cash/consulting) with business partners.
 Payment will consist of agreements to burn PSF tokens.
-This work will utilize the FullStack.cash platform, and be managed and executed by PSF salaried community members.
+This work will utilize the FullStack.cash platform, and be managed and executed by PSF community members.

 ### End-to-End Encrypted Web Chat<a name="chat"></a>
 Our [web-based chat app](https://chat.psfoundation.cash) is distributed over IPFS making it very difficult to censor or block.
 It is end-to-end encrypted, allowing members of the Foundation to communicate securely without any danger of snooping.
 The code is open source, allowing anyone to audit it.
 While [our Telegram channel](https://t.me/permissionless_software) allows communication with a more mainstream audience, the web-based chat app is useful for anyone who needs to communicate privately in real-time.
 And because it is delivered through a web browser, any type of device or operating system can access it.

 - [The web-app source code](https://github.com/Permissionless-Software-Foundation/chat-web-app)

+We are also developing an [improved specification](https://github.com/Permissionless-Software-Foundation/encrypt-msg/tree/master/docs) for e2e encrypted messaging and file sharing.
+This protocol will be implemented as a plugin to the [web wallet](https://wallet.fullstack.cash).

 ### Uncensorable Publishing<a name="publishing"></a>
 Several tools have been packaged together to allow users to create websites and web applications that are nearly uncensorable.
 The technologies used are a combination of IPFS, Bitoin Cash, and Tor.
 A demo and walk-through of the earliest version is [available here](https://troutsblog.com/about).